Bring home the taste of Spain with these authentic Spanish recipes.

 Colorful, flavorful, and festive: that’s what Spanish cuisine is all about.

-If you’re having family and friends over for a rustic Spanish feast, you’ve come to the right place.
+So if you’re having family and friends over for a rustic feast, you’ve come to the right place.

-These 24 dishes will bring the bright flavors of Spain to your home.
-Don’t worry, they’re a breeze to make!
+These 24 Spanish recipes will knock your socks off.
+And they’re a breeze to make!

 1. Spanish Rice